Plus500 – Review Introduction

 Plus500 Deposits and Withdrawals

 When you open an account, you will have to make a minimum deposit of €100.
-The platform does not charge fees for deposits or withdrawals.
+The platform does not charge fees for deposits.

 Another good thing about deposits and withdrawals is that you have access to a variety of payment methods.
 Traders can use credit or debit cards, bank transfers, PayPal, and Skrill.
 Note that when you make a withdrawal, you can expect it to take around 3 business days to go through.

-The broker does not charge withdrawal, deposit, or commission fees.
+This CFD broker does not charge any fees for deposits.
+In Sweden, the broker charges share trading commissions.
 Traders pay for the service via the buy/sell (bid/ask) spread that you pay when you open a position.

-Other fees you may have to pay include:
+Other fees you may have to pay to include:

 - A monthly inactivity fee if you do not log into your account for more than three months